plurid/datasign/packages/datasign-grammar/vscode/README.md

 Syntax highlighting for `.datasign` files.

-Datasign is a file format to specify data signatures to be used as a single source of (specified) truth in various pipelines.
+Datasign is a file format to specify data signatures to be used as a single source of (specified) truth to generate files for various pipelines.

+Supported generator targets:

++ `GraphQL`
++ `Protocol Buffers`
++ `TypeScript`

 + [A Web-Oriented Example](#a-web-oriented-example)